nborsato/petitRADTRANS/docs/_build/html/_sources/content/opa_add.rst.txt

 petitRADTRANS has an extensive database of line opacities.
 However, it is very likely that we are missing the one atom / molecule that you want.
-There are three options of adding external opacities to petitRADTRANS:
+There are three options for adding external opacities to petitRADTRANS:

 1. :ref:`ExoMolpRT`.
 These are already in the petitRADTRANS format and can be used in a plug-and-play fashion.
 The opacities are available for the low-resolution mode of petitRADTRANS only (:math:`\lambda/\Delta\lambda=1000`).
 2. :ref:`OWtopRT`.